-The Jackal-Berry tree house is built around three live African ebony trees (Diospyros mespiliformis) with unspoilt views out across a dambo and lagoon system which is regularly visited by elephant and giraffe.
+The Jackalberry Treehouse is built around three live African ebony trees (Diospyros mespiliformis) with un-spoilt views out across a dambo and lagoon system which is regularly visited by elephant and giraffe.

-‘We had the luxury of having several different experiences –also being able to visit the Okavango Delta, Chobe National Park, the Kruger area and a reserve on the east coast of South Africa — and we enjoyed the differences at all of the places.
+‘We had the luxury of being able to visit the Okavango Delta, Chobe National Park, the Kruger area and we enjoyed the differences at all of the places.
 But I think if I could only go to one place with the knowledge I have now, I would choose Zambia and the Flatdogs Jackalberry Treehouse.
 It is truly an exceptional accommodation!’Read more reviews on Trip Advisor

-Guests at the tree house are provided with a hand-held radio, as the secluded nature of the house means that a vehicle is needed to transport you up and down from the main camp.
+Guests at the tree house are provided with a hand-held radio, as the secluded nature of the tree house safari means that a vehicle is needed to transport you up and down from the main camp.
 The tree house is also on mains electricity and has 3-pin square plug sockets for recharging cameras and batteries.
-Since it’s open to the stars above and has no roof, the treehouse is available only during the dry season, from 5th April to 15th November each year.
+Since it’s open to the stars above and has no roof, the Treehouse is available only during the dry season, from 5th April to 15th November each year.